purpleidea/flabbergast/flabbergast-manual.md

 The `To` operator can be used to coerce values to other types.
 Integral and floating point types can be inter-converted, with appropriate truncation, and converted to strings.
 The `As` operator ensures that a value is of a particular type, if not, an error occurs.
 The `Is` operator checks whether a value is a particular type and returns the result as a Boolean value.

-    x : 3 As Str
+    x : 3 As Str # Null
+    y : 3 To Str # "3"
+    z : 4.5 Is Int # False

+The `As` operator is shorthand for `If value Is Type Then value Else Null`.

 ### Special Tuple Literals

 Two special tuple literals are provided: the literal list and the range operator.

 Tuples are implicitly sorted by their attribute names.
-The literal list is a way to create a tuple with only values and the attributes are set to arbitrary labels that have a guaranteed stable sorting.
+The literal list is a way to create a tuple with only values and the names are set to arbitrary labels that have a guaranteed stable sorting.
 It is a comma-separated list of expressions starting with a `[` and terminating with a `]`.

 The `Through` operator produces a list with the values being numbers starting from the left operand up to, and including, the right operand, both of which must be integers.
 If the right operand is the same or less than the left, the list returned will be empty.